Nestlé, FTSE4Good and baby milk marketing practices

 One of the investors is the Central Finance Board (CFB) of the Methodist Church, which controversially invested over £1 million in Nestlé in 2007.
 For full details of events before and after the investment, with reference to source documents, see Baby Milk Action's archive site - click here.
 The CFB and the Joint Advisory Committee on the Ethics in Investment (JACEI) have since attempted to justify investing in Nestlé in reports that praise Nestlé executives for meeting with them.
 Yet, ethical investment organisations that refuse to invest in companies that violate the Code and Resolutions also meet with executives.
 Even a £1 million shareholding does not hold sway with executives who ignored a rebellion by 36% of shareholders to make their Chief Executive also Chairman in contravention of good corporate governance practices in 2005.

-JACEI recently reported that Nestlé was being added to the FTSE4Good Index, but did not indicate this was because of FTSE had changed the criteria to allow companies that routinely violate the Code to be included.
+JACEI reported that Nestlé was added to the FTSE4Good Index, but did not indicate this was because FTSE had changed the criteria to allow companies that routinely violate the Code to be included.

 Click here to download Baby Milk Action's briefing paper.